yiisoft/yii2/docs/guide/active-record.md

 ------------------------------

-To declare an ActiveRecord class you need to extend [[\yii\db\ActiveRecord]] and implement `tableName` method like the following:
+To declare an ActiveRecord class you need to extend [[\yii\db\ActiveRecord]] and implement the `tableName` method like the following:

 ```php
 class Customer extends \yii\db\ActiveRecord